I experienced very friendly staff and personable patient care. I felt there was genuine concern for my visual health.

 It is estimated that as many as 20% of people may suffer from these types of problems.
 Please click here to see if you may have a treatable vision problem that is interfering with your work, reading or sports performance.

-A: There are many symptoms that indicate a need for VT.
-Some of the more common symptoms are: eyestrain associated with reading or computer use, double vision, print that appears to "move" on the page, losing your place while reading.
+A : There are many symptoms that indicate a need for VT.
+Some of the more common symptoms are: eyestrain associated with reading or computer use, not performing to potential at school or work, poor eye-hand coordination with sports or handwriting, double vision, print that appears to “move” on the page, losing your place while reading.

 Special tests will determine if your specific vision problems can be treated with VT.